MaverickMeerkat/MaverickMeerkat.github.io/_posts/2020-01-10-TicTacToe.md

 ![](../img/TicTacToe/SemiGradientSARSAeq.png)

 Instead of updating a value function "action values", you update the weights of the value function approximator.
+You set up an objective function to be the mean-square-loss between the current values, and the "real" values.
+I say "real" because again you are not using the factual real values but a bootstrapped version of your last estimation with the newest reward you obtained.
 You can read more about it in chapter 10 of Sutton & Barto's book.

 I chose the function to be a Feed-Forward Neural-Network (FFNN) with a 9x36x36x9 architecture, where the 1st 9 units correspond to the state, and the last 9 units correspond to the action values.
 I used a sigmoid for the activations in the two hidden layers.
 I also played with ReLu's but since this is a relatively shallow NN, sigmoids work fine.
-I use a mean-squared-error because that is what is assumed by the semi-gradient SARSA to be the loss function, and because it fits.
+I use a mean-squared-error because that is what is assumed by the semi-gradient SARSA to be the objective/loss function, and because it fits.

 ![NN](../img/TicTacToe/nn.png){: .center-block :}